u-546/techBasic1_Ulas_Kahraman/assignments/week11/code_study.md

+(please read this in "code" seciton on github"

 The code I've decided to study is https://github.com/geekcomputers/Python/blob/master/Image-watermarker/app.py It's an application to put in watermarks on images.
 We start off with some imported libraries.
 As I looked them up these seem to help with a lot of different stuff. :